 Refrigerant loss is another common problem.
 Just like any air conditioning unit whether it’s your car or your house, they all eventually lose refrigerant.
 When the refrigerant inside leeches out the unit is unable to cool as efficiently and may have to run harder to keep the water cool.

-It may even quit cooling all together.
+It may even quit cooling altogether.
 When this happens to you, there may not be many options to fix the problem because aquarium chillers usually don’t come with charging ports.
 You can possibly have a welder add a refrigerant port to the unit, or you’ll have to replace the chiller with another one.

 Refrigerant chillers can warm up a small room.
 They have to exhaust the warm air that’s created, and if it’s not ducted out a window then the warm air stays inside the room.